-- for breach of the director's duty of lovalty to the corporation or its stockholders; - for acts or omissions not in good faith or which involve intentional misconduct or a knowing violation of the law; - purchases or redemptions; or - for any transaction from which the director derived an improper personal benefit.
+- corporation or its stockholders;

+- violation of the law:

+- purchases or redemptions; or

+- for any transaction from which the director derived an improper personal benefit.

-The DGCL generally provides that no contract or Subject to certain exceptions, the BCBCA provides that transaction between a corporation and one or more of a director or senior officer of a company holds a its directors or officers, or between a corporation and disclosable interest in a contract or transaction if the any other corporation or other organization in which contract or transaction is material to the company, the one or more of its directors or officers, are directors or company has entered, or proposes to enter, into the officers, or have a financial interest, shall be void or contract or transaction, and either of the following voidable solely for this reason, or solely because the applies to the director or senior officer: (i) the director director or officer is present at or participates in the or senior officer has a material interest in the contract; meeting of the board or committee which authorizes or (ii) the director or senior officer is a director or the contract or transaction, or solely because any such senior officer of, or has a material interest in, a person director's or officer's votes are counted for such who has a material interest in the contract or purpose, if (i) the material facts as to the director's or transaction.
+The DGCL generally provides that no contract or Subject to certain exceptions, the BCBCA provides that transaction between a corporation and one or more of a director or senior officer of a company holds a its directors or officers, or between a corporation and disclosable interest in a contract or transaction if the any other corporation or other organization in which contract or transaction is material to the company, the one or more of its directors or officers, are directors or company has entered, or proposes to enter, into the officers or have a financial interest shall be void or contract or transaction, and either of the following voidable solely for this reason, or solely because the applies to the director or senior officer: (i) the director director or officer is present at or participates in the or senior officer has a material interest in the contract; meeting of the board or committee which authorizes or (ii) the director or senior officer is a director or the contract or transaction, or solely because any such senior officer of, or has a material interest in, a person director's or officer's votes are counted for such who has a material interest in the contract or purpose, if (i) the material facts as to the director's or transaction.
 Under the BCBCA and our Articles, a officer's relationship or interest and as to the contract director who holds a disclosable interest in a contract or or transaction are disclosed or are known to the board transaction may not vote on any directors' resolution to of directors or the committee, and the board or approve such contract or transaction unless all directors committee in good faith authorizes the contract or have a disclosable interest, in which case any or all of transaction by the affirmative votes of a majority of the directors may vote.
-Excluded directors will, disinterested directors, even though the however, count for the purposes of quorum.
+Excluded directors will, the disinterested directors, even though the however, count for the purposes of quorum.
 A director disinterested directors be less than a quorum; (ii) the or senior officer is liable to account to the company for material facts as to the director's or officer's any profit that accrues to the director or senior officer relationship or interest and as to the contract or under or as a result of the interested contract or